 Walking up to the falls lets you know you’ve made it to the campground and the payoff is no joke.
 You probably wish you could jump from the side of the cliff into the falls if you were able to.

-I don’t care what you say… Mooney Falls is the best waterfall at Havasupai falls and in Arizona.
-I think when you hike or travel you always want that “feeling.”
+I don’t care what anyone says… Mooney Falls is the best waterfall in the Havasupai region and in all of Arizona.
+I think when you hike or travel you always want to get “that feeling.”

 Someone tried to debate me that Havasupai Falls wasn’t arguably the most amazing place on earth… they failed.
 After 30+ countries I still say Havasupai Falls is easily top 3 if not #1.
 It truly is unbelievable that it is in the USA… it should be on some island in the Pacific somewhere.

 Being cut off from civilization, the payoff of a long-grueling hike, the insane climb down to the bottom of Mooney Falls, the colors… the miles and miles of unmatched beauty.
 It’s truly an experience like no other and you have to go!
 Here is our complete Havasupai Guide article.